tc39/proposal-pipeline-operator/CONTRIBUTING.md

 Please try to keep any existing GitHub issues on their original topic.

-If you feel that someone is not meeting the [TC39 Code of Conduct][CoC], whether in this GitHub repository or in a [TC39 Matrix room][TC39 Matrix guide], then please follow the [Code of Conduct][CoC]’s directions for reporting the violation, including emailing [tc39-conduct-reports@googlegroups.com][].
+If you feel that someone’s conduct is not meeting the [TC39 Code of Conduct][CoC], whether in this GitHub repository or in a [TC39 Matrix room][TC39 Matrix guide], then please follow the [Code of Conduct][CoC]’s directions for reporting the violation, including emailing [tc39-conduct-reports@googlegroups.com][].